norton120/pirate_baby/content/posts/langchain_is_ticking_timebomb.md

 2. I need some of the functionality from that thing, or all of it in a different context, but it has been a minute and I don't really understand how the first thing works.
 So I import the first thing, wrap it in another thing in my new module, then expose that thing
 3. I need parts from the second thing, but don't really understand how that thing works because it's a sort of mangled version of the first thing, so I import that second thing into a third module and wrap _that_ with more code that works, at the moment.
 4. Rinse and repeat, until changing a single quote in a prompt requires you to have 35 files with 1100 lines each open in your text editor.
 There are a ton of reasons this kind of design happens - unreasonable delivery demands being one of them, a wide-open-door contribution policy being another.
 We have all worked on _application_ codebases that look like this - they are the ones that crash all the time with no warning, take forever to get back up by piling more spaghetti on the mound, and are nearly impossible to add new features or fixes to.
 But the idea of building on a _framework_ that looks like this... that's frightening.
 Frameworks are your bedrock, they are the solid base on which applications are erected.
 Framework code is arguably the highest form of software development, meta-programming at its most impactful.
-Frameworks are not a place to ship-now-at-all-costs, they are the code that must be reliable
+Frameworks are not a place to ship-now-at-all-costs, they are the code that must be reliable for the applications to flourish.

-###
+### Not an Application Framework
+This was the last red flag, the proverbial nail in our LangChain-shaped coffin.
+LangChain  itself as a language model framework
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0MDg4MjYxNywtOTM4NDgwMjg3LC0xNT
-U3NTgyMjcsMTIxMzQzNjYzOCwxMzgyMzYzMzRdfQ==
+eyJoaXN0b3J5IjpbLTE0NjEzNTAyNTYsLTkzODQ4MDI4NywtMT
+U1NzU4MjI3LDEyMTM0MzY2MzgsMTM4MjM2MzM0XX0=
 -->